benjaminfoo/Architect/readme.md

 These functions offer advanced usage to the modifications internals, use at your own risk and save the game. \
 In order to execute a lua function, you have to prepend a '#'-character to execute it.

+All commands are available in upper / lowercase format.

 ```
+Search(string s)
+-- Search for entites which name contains string s
+-- For example: #search("stone") - emits a list of entities containing the string "stone"
+-- Use Select to use one of your findings (without using the mouse wheel)

+Select(nr)
+-- selects the construction at Number nr and updates the user interface

 SelectFirst()
 -- selects the first construction and updates the user interface

 SelectLast()
 -- selects the last construction and updates the user interface

-SelectIndex(nr)
--- selects the construction at Number nr and updates the user interface

 showall()
 -- lists all constructions to the ingame console